spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 Clik **Ok** at the bottom of the form.

 So far so good.
-Now let's use this input file in our program file.
+Now let's use this input file in our program.
 Click on the 'tool template options' button (|tool_template_options|) again, and this time select **Edit main program file...** from the popup menu.
 This will open the file 'hello_world.bat' (or 'hello_world.sh') in your default text editor.